 December 31, 2017 — In the year 2017, Tether issued roughly 1.4 billion USDT.

 January 12, 2018 — After a month of being closed to new registrations, Bitfinex announces it is reopening its doors, but now requires new customers to deposit $10,000 in fiat or crypto before they can trade.
-Bitfinex does not officially say this, but customers also can no longer make fiat withdrawals of less than $10,000.
+Bitfinex does not officially say this, but customers also can no longer make fiat withdrawals of less than $10,000 either.

 January 27, 2018 — Tether parts ways with accounting firm Friedman LLP.
 There is no official announcement—Friedman simply deletes all mention of Bitfinex from its web site, including past press releases.